 Bursaries & Scholarships

-As a broad guide, most bursaries offer up to 50% discount on the fees, although two fully-funded places are available each year.
+As a broad guide, most bursaries offer up to 50% discount on the fees, although we do have two fully-funded places available each year.

 The assessment of a family’s means takes parents’ income and the value of capital assets into consideration.
 More information on applying for a bursary is set out in the Bursary Policy.

 For those joining at Year 7, two 100% funded places are available.